arount/recursive-gitconfig/README.markdown

 recursive-gitconfig
 ===================

-`recusrive-gitconfig` is a Bash tool to support several `.gitconfig` within the same Linux session.
+`recursive-gitconfig` is a Bash tool to support several `.gitconfig` within the same Linux session.

 It can also be use to handle several dynamic Git identities.